kubewarden/docs/docs/distributing-policies/secure-supply-chain.md

     equal: alice@example.com
 ```

-This configuration needs the policy to be signed in GitHub actions environment,
+This configuration needs the policy to be signed in GitHub actions,
 from a repository owned by the GitHub user `flavio`:

 ```yaml